 Passengers are typically not at fault for car accidents in Miami.
 However, there could be cases in which passenger negligence is a contributing factor to a car crash.

-The Miami passenger negligence lawyers of Shaked Law Firm can help you if a passenger caused your crash.
+The Miami passenger negligence lawyers of Shaked Law Personal Injury Lawyers can help you if a passenger caused your crash.
 Our attorneys have over 100 years of combined legal experience to draw upon during a case.
 Moreover, we have recovered millions of dollars for our clients since beginning our law practice in 2007.
 We can help you with your personal injury case.

 Contact or call (305) 937-0191 at our law firm to schedule a free consultation with one of our Miami car accident lawyers.
 Let’s work together to prove that you are the victim and are entitled to compensation for your damages.